Google ads fail for small businesses when:

 3. Using a Poorly Designed Landing Page

-Too many elements, multiple navigation patterns, and overcrowded content
+- Has too many elements, navigation patterns, and content

-The perfect landing page, according to Wes McDowell, has an impactful top section.
+To avoid poorly designed landing pages, Wes McDowell suggests creating an impactful top section.
 It should clearly state the transformative benefit of your offer and describe the product or service that provides this transformation.
 There should also be a logical anchor to the emotional headline.
 Use an image of a person experiencing the benefit of your offer.
 Visuals make the offer feel tangible and help users connect emotionally.

 4. Using Overly Broad or Irrelevant Keywords